emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***
-## Wovie
-### Score: 15/26
-1. Streams load very fast. ✔️
-1. Content is 1080p and can be changed lower. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. They have 11 sources but do not auto-switch if one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels modern, displays results as you search. ✔️
-1. Allows adding + searching your own subtitles. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
-1. Site works well, but doesn't look too great on mobile. ⚠️
-1. Site does not have a custom player. ❌

-***